 The Governor-General and the state governors

-The Commonwealth of Australia and each Australian state and territory has its own constitution.
-Under these constitutional arrangements, the head of state in Australia is the Queen of Australia, who is also the Queen of the United Kingdom and the head of the Commonwealth of Nations (formerly called the British Commonwealth).
+The Commonwealth of Australia and each Australian state and territory have their own constitutions.
+Under these constitutional arrangements, the head of state is the Queen of Australia, who is also the Queen of the United Kingdom and the head of the Commonwealth of Nations (formerly called the British Commonwealth).
 The Governor-General and state governors are her representatives.
 They are appointed by the Queen, but she does so on the basis of advice provided by the relevant head of government (i.e. the prime minister or premier).

 The Commonwealth and state constitutions appear to provide extensive powers to the Queen’s representatives.
 However, these powers are exercised in accordance with ministerial advice (except in relation to a very narrow range of issues known as the “reserve powers”).

 The reserve powers are generally accepted to be:

 • the power to reject advice to dissolve parliament;